THIRTY SIX YEARS OF SERVING OUR COMMUNITY

 In total we have collected $3,050 so far ($5150.00 in conjunction with our partners the Las Vegas Golden Knights Hockey Team who raised over $2100.00 in 2023)!

-We have presented Five donations totaling $2500: Camp Maluhia, the Lahaina Hawaiian Civic Club, Lahainaluna Elementary School’s Hawaiian Immersion program Nā Leo Kālele, and Ka Hale A Ke Ola Homeless Resource Center & Lahainaluna High School.
+We have presented Five donations totaling $2500: Camp Maluhia, the Lahaina Hawaiian Civic Club, Lahainaluna Elementary School’s Hawaiian Immersion program Nā Leo Kālele, Ka Hale A Ke Ola Homeless Resource Center, and Lahainaluna High School.
 More to follow on other organizations!

 But it’s not over; we’re in this for the long haul.
 We respectfully request your Kokua to continue donations so we can help where we can.
 Remember: 100% of the donations that come in go to those in need.
 Mahalo nui loa to everyone who has donated so far